Posted on June 5, 2017 by Marketing Team

 Typically, 50 to 100 vehicle folders are reviewed during an audit, depending on the manufacturer.
 Preparation for these takes a great deal of time and also puts the dealership at expensive risk if not handled properly.
 Here are a few of our recommendations to best prepare for a warranty audit.

 - Scan all related documentation for easy, online retrieval.
 Often auditors will come into your dealership with a list of VIN numbers for which they are requesting documentation.
-A missing document could cost the dealership an expensive charge back, so it is crucial to scan all documents including receipts, as auditors will often look for a difference between the warranty and standard.
-Using document scanning, you can quickly find the VINs through web-based software for a painless, smooth audit.
+A missing document could cost the dealership an expensive chargeback, so it is crucial to scan all documents including receipts, as auditors will often look for a difference between the warranty and standard.
+Using document scanning, you can quickly find the VINs through web-based software for painless, smooth dealership audits.

 - Keep accurate and complete repair orders (ROs) online.
 By scanning and archiving your ROs online, dealership personnel, accountants and manufacturers can clearly see all the information needed without ever leaving their desks.
 Keeping records online allows you to maintain them for long periods of time without taking up valuable floor space.
 Scanning also eliminates the risk of an employee altering the information with white out, black out, erasers, etc.